modultechnology/sdg_llm_graph/README.md

 ```

 `03_compare_ablate.ipynb` reads the committed `.npz` predictions and recomputes
-the per-document methods, the K x lambda ablation, the McNemar tests, and the
+the per-document methods, the K x lambda ablation, the significance tests, and
-three diagnostics of section 7.5.
+the three diagnostics of section 7.5.
 Runs on a laptop in minutes.

-The three cells at the end of that notebook — split export, corpus prevalence,
+Running the notebook top to bottom and then its final two cells, `CELL_UNIFY`
+and `CELL_REGENERATE_FINAL`, regenerates the full set of reported figures into
+`artifacts/results/cross_model_comparison_v6/`: the graph table, the
+target-level results, the per-goal breakdowns, the K x lambda ablation, the
+entity and fusion scores, the retrieval-only baseline, the twenty-seed Gaussian
+control, the bootstrap intervals, the diagnostics, and the Aurora
+co-occurrence graph.
+No GPU and no LLM calls.

-and the per-goal breakdown — additionally read
+The split-export, corpus-prevalence and per-goal cells additionally read
 `data_cache/abstracts_full.parquet` and `data_cache/aurora_multilabel_full.parquet`,
 both copied by the command above.